ArctosDB/arctos/.github/ISSUE_TEMPLATE/code-table-request.md

 _All of the following must be checked before this may proceed._

 _The [How-To Document](https://handbook.arctosdb.org/how_to/How-To-Manage-Code-Table-Requests.html) should be followed.
-Pay particular attention to terminology (with emphasis on consistency) and documentation (with emphasis on functionality)._
+Pay particular attention to terminology (with emphasis on consistency) and documentation (with emphasis on functionality). **No person should act in multiple roles**; the submitter cannot also serve as a Code Table Administrator, for example._

 - [ ] Code Table Administrator[1] - check and initial, comment, or thumbs-up to indicate that the request complies with the how-to documentation and has your approval
 - [ ] Code Table Administrator[2] - check and initial, comment, or thumbs-up to indicate that the request complies with the how-to documentation and has your approval